 The Ōhinemuri goldfield was opened in 1875, but took off only in the 1890s when a new cyanide process made the working of low-grade ores profitable.
 The Crown mine operated until 1928 and the Talisman mine until 1939.

 Gold was discovered at Martha hill, Waihī, in 1878, but ore grades were low.
 The cyanide process, which made mining profitable, turned Waihī into one of the great gold-mining districts of the world by 1900.
-Waihī was a bustling town of 5,600 residents in 1906, overtaking Thames and overshadowing Hamilton’s 2,000.
+Waihī was a bustling town of 5,600 residents in 1906, larger than Thames and overshadowing Hamilton’s 2,000.
 After the exhaustion of near-surface reserves, deep shafts were sunk down to 570 metres.